bub3nek/project_proofy/README.md

 - `AUTH_SECRET` – standard NextAuth secret
 - `ADMIN_EMAIL`/`ADMIN_PASSWORD` – credentials for the admin console (can be rotated at any time)
 - `BLOB_READ_WRITE_TOKEN` – required for Vercel Blob uploads/deletes during development; on Vercel, the runtime automatically injects this token.
+Without it, uploads are blocked with a clear error in the admin UI.
 - `PROOFY_USE_POSTGRES` – keep `false` for JSON mode or flip to `true` when you have a Postgres connection string available.
 - `POSTGRES_URL` – any valid Postgres URL (Vercel Postgres works great on the Hobby tier). `PROOFY_USE_POSTGRES` must be `true` for it to kick in.